Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 285 2GB, in theory, should perform a little bit faster than the Radeon HD 7850 overall. (explain)
+Memory BandwidthThe GeForce GTX 285 2GB, in theory, should be a little bit faster than the Radeon HD 7850 overall. (explain)

-Texel RateThe Radeon HD 7850 should be a bit (more or less 6%) faster with regards to texture filtering than the GeForce GTX 285 2GB. (explain)
+Texel RateThe Radeon HD 7850 is a little bit (approximately 6%) faster with regards to AF than the GeForce GTX 285 2GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 7850 is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7850 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison